Killifish

 Dover, Pennsylvania, 173**, UNITED STATES OF AMERICA

-This 4 pack of Flightless Fruit Fly cultures + 4 Pack of Hydei is the perfect addition to any reptile or dart frog owner's collection.
+This 4 pack of Flightless Fruit Fly cultures is the perfect addition to any reptile or dart frog owner's collection.
 These cultures provide a nutritious and tasty food source for your pets without the hassle of dealing with live insects.
 The flies are easy to maintain and will last for several weeks, ensuring that your pets are well-fed and healthy.

 With free shipping included, this is a great deal that you don't want to miss out on.
-Whether you're a seasoned reptile owner ... more
+Whether you're a seasoned reptile owner or a new dart frog... more

 Dover, Pennsylvania, 173**, UNITED STATES OF AMERICA